Time-marching representation based quantum algorithms for the Lattice Boltzmann model of the advection-diffusion equation: Quantum linear systems algorithms for the LBM

-\end{theorem} \begin{proof} We use the quantum linear systems algorithm proposed in \cite{Costa2021QLSA} to solve the linear system.
-To obtain an $\epsilon$-close normalized solution $\tilde{\bb{\Psi}}$ to the expanded linear system of \eqref{AxbLBM}, by Lemma \ref{lem:Lbound}, the query complexity of the QLSA is given by
+\begin{proof} We use the quantum linear systems algorithm proposed in \cite{Costa2021QLSA} to solve the linear system.
+To obtain an $\epsilon$-close normalized solution $\tilde{\bb{\Psi}}$ to the expanded linear system in \eqref{AxbLBM}, by Lemma~\ref{lem:Lbound}, the query complexity of the QLSA is given by